SomeTvGuy/RetroJukeBox2.0/ReadMe.md

 Roughly inspired by the same kind of project by [@obskyr](https://github.com/obskyr/khinsider)

 # NOTE
-**You need requests and beautiful soup in order to make this script work**  this was also made in Python so please ensure that you have that installed too
+<u>**You need requests and beautiful soup in order to make this script work**</u>  this was also made in Python so please ensure that you have that installed too
 To install requests, all you need to do is open cmd or whatever the equivalent of terminal si for your OS and put in the following command:
 "Pip install requests"
 "Python -m pip install requests